 Katz's Early History

-During the peak of the Yiddish theater, the restaurant was forever filled with actors, singers and comedians from the many theaters on Second Avenue as well as the National Theater on Houston Street.
-Although the Yiddish theater has passed, Katz's is still witness to newer generations of successes and scoundrels as the pictures of current and past celebrities line the walls.
+During the peak of the Yiddish theater, the restaurant was forever filled with actors, singers and comedians from the many theaters on 2nd Avenue, as well as the National Theater on Houston Street.
+Although the age of the Yiddish theater has passed, Katz's is still has its fair share of famous customers, whose photos now line our walls.

 The next change in ownership took place when Willy Katz passed away, and his son Lenny took over for him.
 In the late 70’s, both Benny Katz and Harry Tarowsky passed away, leaving the store to Benny's son-in-law Artie Maxstein and Harry's son Izzy Tarowsky.
 However by the mid-1980’s, the new generation of owners realized that they had no immediate family of their own to whom they could leave the store.
 Long-time friend and restaurateur Martin Dell, along with son Alan (who was a chef and a manager at a neighboring deli) and son-in-law Fred Austin, officially bought into the partnership in 1988 on the 100th anniversary of the store.

 Alan’s son Jake officially joined the store in late 2009 and is currently in charge of all major operations.